Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 - Your attacks are automatically criticals if they hit.
 - You have resistance to physical damage.
 - Any stacks of rage that you may have are not removed at the end of each of your turns or via your Grit class feature while transformed.
-- You are immune to the pacified condition.
+- You are immune to the pacified ailment.
 - At the end of each of your turns, you lose 1 stack of emotion.
 When you reach 0 stacks of emotion the transformation ends.

 ### Outburst: Frothing Rage